Patrick O'Shaughnessy (politician)

 Patrick Joseph O'Shaughnessy (1872 – 29 December 1920) was an Irish nationalist politician and Member of Parliament (MP) in the House of Commons of the United Kingdom of Great Britain and Ireland.

-He was first elected unopposed as the Irish Parliamentary Party MP for the County Limerick West constituency at the 1900 general election.
+He was first elected unopposed as the Irish Parliamentary Party MP for the Limerick West constituency at the 1900 general election.
 He was re-elected at the 1906, January 1910 and December 1910 general elections.
 He lost his seat at the 1918 general election.